What is Green Stormwater Infrastructure?

 Building roofs covered in soil and vegetation enable rain water infiltration, storage, and evapotranspiration (water loss from soil and plants to the surrounding air).
 In addition to stormwater benefits, Green roofs can also mitigate urban heat island effects while improving air quality and building energy efficiency.

+Photograph of grid pavers with gaps filled with gravel.
 Pervious Concrete, Porous Asphalt, and Pervious Pavers

 Pervious surfaces let rain percolate through them and into the soil.
 They are generally used in crosswalks, sidewalks, plazas, driveways, parking spaces, street edges, and emergency vehicle access lanes.
 Pervious surfaces include the following: